Part 3 - Professional Services

 - An inventory of reagents and materials be taken.

-- Any substances listed should be set abide in a special area for proper labeling and for controlled access.
+- Any substances listed should be set aside in a special area for proper labeling and for controlled access.

 - The use of these reagents should be reviewed and limited to special procedures as outlined by the director of the laboratory.